POSTS TAGGED: Windows Phone 7

 AT&T HTC Titan owners now have a guide pieced together by XDA Forum Member pbp8ntballer to help users debrand their devices and install HSPL (Hard Secondary Program Loader).
-The guide pulls information and methods from a variety of credited places and a number of XDA members and development teams.
+The guide pulls information and methods from a variety of credited place. . .
+READ ON »

 Some time ago, we brought you news of a Bluetooth file transfer application for Windows Phone 7.
 While it was quite a simple application, the Dark Forces Team app was also pretty powerful.
 With Bluetooth transfers achieved, it has given application developers another feature to include in their own applications.